-The Trustees and members agree that each year we must aim to support the provision of the summer camp, a minimum of one family event and if possible a families 'Therapeutic' weekend.
+The Trustees and members agree that each year the SBCC will support the provision of the summer camp, a minimum of one family event and if possible a families 'Therapeutic' weekend.
 The financial situation is monitored and expenditure is adapted accordingly to ensure that we have reserves to support the activities in the coming year.
-The aim is to ensure that the reserve of a minimum of £35,000 at the end of each reporting period.
+The primary object being the Summer Camp.
+The trustees' reserve policy is to retain 1 year worth of normal running costs [£30,000] in order to meet the minimum commitments and to cover unexpected expenditure.